ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 ``CCSM_CO2_PPMV``
    Sets the mixing ratio of CO2 in parts per million by volume for ALL CESM components to use.
 Note that most compsets already set this value to something reasonable.
 Also note that some compsets may tell the atmosphere model to override this value with either historic or ramped values.
 If the CCSM_BGC variable is set to something other than "none" the atmosphere model will determine CO2, and CLM will listen and use what the atmosphere sends it.
 On the CLM side the namelist item co2_type tells CLM to use the value sent from the atmosphere rather than a value set on it's own namelist.

-``CCSM_VOC``
-   Enables passing of the Volatile Organic Compounds (VOC) from CLM to the atmospheric model.
-This of course is only important if the atmosphere model is a fully active model that can use these fields in it's chemistry calculations.

 ``DATM_MODE``
    Sets the mode that the DATM model should run in this determines how data is handled as well as what the source of the data will be.
 Many of the modes are setup specifically to be used for ocean and/or sea-ice modeling.
-The modes that are designed for use by CLM are:
+The modes that are designed for use by CLM are (CLM_QIAN, CLMCRUNCEP, CLMCRUNCEPv7, CLMGSWP3v1 and CLM1PT):
    ::

      CLMCRUNCEP
+     CLMCRUNCEPv7
+     CLMGSWP3v1
      CLM_QIAN
-     CLM1PT>
-     CPLHIST3HrWx
+     CLM1PT
+     CPLHISTForcing

 ``CLMCRUNCEP``
-   The standard mode for |version| of using global atmospheric data that was developed by CRU using NCEP data from 1901 to 2010.
+   The standard mode for CLM4.5 of using global atmospheric data that was developed by CRU using NCEP data from 1901 to 2010 (version 4 of this series).
    See `the Section called CLMCRUNCEP mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CLMCRUNCEP`` mode.

+``CLMCRUNCEPv7``
+   Version 7 of the CRUNCEP data from 1901 to 2016.
+   See `the Section called CLMCRUNCEPv7 mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CLMCRUNCEP`` mode.

+``CLMGSWP3v1``
+   GSWP3 version 1 forcing data based on NCEP reanalysis with bias corrections by GSWP3 from 1901 to 2010.

 ``CLM_QIAN``
    The standard mode for CLM4.0 of using global atmospheric data that was developed by Qian et. al. for CLM using NCEP data from 1948 to 2004.
 See the `Section called CLM_QIAN mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CLM_QIAN`` mode. ``CLM1PT`` is for the special cases where we have single-point tower data for particular sites.
 Right now we only have data for three urban locations: MexicoCity Mexico, Vancouver Canada, and the urban-c alpha site.
 And we have data for the US-UMB AmeriFlux tower site for University of Michigan Biological Station.
-See `the Section called CLM1PT mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CLM1PT`` mode. ``CPLHIST3HrWx`` is for running with atmospheric forcing from a previous CESM simulation.
-See `the Section called CPLHIST3HrWx mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CPLHIST3HrWx`` mode.
+See `the Section called CLM1PT mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CLM1PT`` mode. ``CPLHISTForcing`` is for running with atmospheric forcing from a previous CESM simulation.
+See `the Section called CPLHISTForcing mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CPLHISTForcing`` mode.

 ``DATM_PRESAERO``
   sets the prescribed aerosol mode for the data atmosphere model.
 The list of valid options include: